 Each can and should be made into a blog post over time.
-So that I don’t write content that is too similar, I will write one post on this topic and will not revisit the topic for a couple of days.
-In the meantime, I will have written posts on a number of different topics.
+So that I don’t write content that is too similar, I will write one post on this topic and will not revisit the topic for a couple of weeks.
+In the meantime, I will have draft posts on a number of different topics.

-Why write multiple posts on the same question?
+Why write multiple posts on the same topic?